Welcome to Krynn

 You shall also notice a satchel icon, this is obviously the inventory and is probably the lamest part of the entire game because it's not very good.
 Sure, it shows you what is being carried and you can use, equip and exchange items with other party members.
 However, no details are given before deciding whether to equip, which I didn't appreciate.

 Don't forget the GEM-like menu options at the top of the display.
 Here you can heal, regroup, review refugee status and exchange players - very useful after losing a companion who needs to urgently be replaced by another.
-The caveat is having to be located together with the refugee party.
+The caveat is that it must be located with the refugee party.
 Yeah, I'm sure you can guess how annoying that might be?

 Hey, it's not all fighting so let's check out one of the early puzzles the game throws at you...